Courtney-Cohen Claims Regarding Breath Holding Time, CO2 and the Buteyko Method By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Is there a link between the CP and CO2 within 20-30 s CP range?

-Experience with my students suggests that even within one zone of the Table
+Experience with our students suggests that even within one zone of the Table

 (20-30 s CP), there still a positive link between the CP and CO2.
 When a student

 with 20 s previous CP comes to the class and now has about 30 s CP, breathing of